 Leonard Swidler

-At Temple, and as a visiting professor at universities around the world – including Graz, Austria; Tübingen, Germany; Fudan University, Shanghai; and the University of Malaya, Kuala Lumpur – he has mentored a generation of U.S. and international scholars in the work of interreligious dialogue.
-He has a Licentiate in Sacred Theology from the University of Tübingen and received his Ph.D. in History from the University of Wisconsin; he also holds honorary doctorates from St. Norbert’s College and LaSalle University.
-Dr. Swidler continues to teach in retirement at the University of Sulaimani in Iraqi Kurdistan.
+At Temple and as a visiting professor at universities around the world – including Graz, Austria; Tübingen, Germany; Fudan University, Shanghai; and the University of Malaya, Kuala Lumpur – he has mentored a generation of U.S. and international scholars in interreligious dialogue.
+He held a Licentiate in Sacred Theology from the University of Tübingen and a Ph.D. in History from the University of Wisconsin; he also holds honorary doctorates from St. Norbert’s College and LaSalle University.

 View Dr. Swidler’s Curriculum Vitae (updated July 2022) HERE.